Bella Vista — Keeping you updated

 Lenten Fish Fry

-St. Bernard's Catholic Church will be the scene once again for the annual Lenten Fish Fry this year on Friday, March 4.
+St. Bernard's Catholic Churchs' second Lenten Fish Fry will be Friday, March 25.
 The Knights of Columbus state this is the 30th year anniversary.
 The Bella Vista Strings will add entertaintment.

 The menu includes: catfish, potato salad, coleslaw, hush puppies, dessert and coffee, tea and water.
 The cost is $15 per person.
 Tickets are required and may be purchased at the church office at 1 Saint Bernard Lane in Bella Vista, Monday through Thursday 8 a.m.-3 p.m.
 The phone number to contact is 479-855-9069.
 Tickets will also be available for purchase before weekend Mass, 4:30-5 p.m. on Saturday and 8:30-9 a.m.
 Sunday.